 \subsubsection{Completed equivariant $K$-theory}

-In the following we want to extend our results to other formalism of motives.
-To look at these different definitions all at once, we use the formalism of a motivic $\infty$-category $\Dbf$ with full six functor formalism on scalloped stacks (cf. \cite[Prop.
+In the following, we want to extend our results to other formalisms of motives.
+To look at these different definitions all at once, we use the formalism of a motivic $\infty$-category $\Dbf$ with full six-functor formalism on scalloped stacks (cf. \cite[Prop.
 5.13]{KR1}).
 We do not want to give an explicit definition of a motivic $\infty$-category, as it boils down to rewriting the axioms of the $6$-functor formalism.
-But we want to give 3 examples that are of interest for us.
+But we want to give $2$ examples that are of interest to us.

-\begin{example} The following $3$ examples are motivic $\infty$-categories with a full $6$-functor formalism on scalloped stacks. \begin{enumerate} \item[(1)] Let $X$ be an Artin-stack over $S$.
-The lisse extended stable homotopy category $\Dbf = \SH_{\lhd}$ is defined via
+\begin{example} The following $2$ examples are motivic $\infty$-categories with a full $6$-functor formalism on scalloped stacks. \begin{enumerate} \item[(1)] Let $X$ be an Artin stack over $S$.
+Let us now further assume that $X$ is quasi-separated with quasi-separated representable diagonal and has a smooth cover that admits Nisnevich locally sections (we call such covers \textit{smooth-Nisnevich}), e.g. any quasi-separated algebraic stacks with separated diagonal admits a smooth-Nisnevich cover (cf. \cite[Thm 1.2 (1)]{Desh}).
+The lisse-extended stable homotopy category $\Dbf = \SH_{\lhd}$ is defined via